shadowings-zy/tiny-node-faas/README.md

   status: number, // status code, 0 is OK, 1 is ERROR
   message: string, // message of the result
   data: {
-    func: {
-      id: number, // the id of the function
+    id: string, // the id of the function
-      path: string, // the path of the function
-      fullPath: string, // the full path of the function }
   }
 }
 ```